Scientific actions

 Numerous drug residues, pesticides and industrial products are present in the waters of Lake Geneva, sediments and fish.
 The environmental risk of impregnation of these compartments by micropollutants needs to be assessed more precisely.

-Fish resource
+Fish resources

 Thermal use